Sky Sports News: Simulcasts

 Until 1 July 2013, two hours of live feed (daily at 07:00 BST, weekdays at 17:00 BST) and one hour of delayed feed (daily at 23:00 BST) were picked up by Fox Soccer in the United States; both Fox Soccer Channel and Sky Sports were News Corporation channels at the time.
 More hours of the channel were picked up in critical periods such as the end of transfer windows and coverage of qualifying draws for Euro tournaments.
 The American simulcasts were discontinued on that date as Fox Cable Networks wound down Fox Soccer's operations for the 2 September 2013 launch of FX sister channel FXX on its channel space for the launch of Fox Sports 1 and Fox Sports 2.
 Until March 2017, the only Sky output carried on American TV were darts coverage on BBC America and Sky Sports 2's coverage and related programming, such as The Verdict, involving the England cricket team on ONE World Sports.
 ONE World Sports closed in March 2017.
 Sky's English team coverage has since moved to Willow in the United States, including the pre-show and The Verdict.

 Upon Comcast's acquisition of Sky, Sky Sports began to collaborate with the networks of its U.S. counterpart NBC Sports (which holds the U.S. media rights to the Premier League), beginning with Sky Sports News transfer window coverage being simulcast on its pay television channel NBCSN, and Sky reporters contributing to an NBCSN-produced transfer window programme hosted by its own Premier League pundits.
 In February 2019, it was announced that beginning 4 March 2019, an hour of programming from Sky Sports News would air daily on NBCSN at 11:00 a.m.
 ET (as part of a new daytime lineup resulting from its loss of rights to The Dan Patrick Show).
 The simulcast is dropped temporarily at times to facilitate other programming, such as the run-up to the American National Football League's draft in April.
-NBCSN began re-airing Sky Sports News from August 2020 until the network's demise on December 31, 2021.
+NBCSN began re-airing Sky Sports News from August 2020 until the network's demise on 31 December 2021.
+On 2 October 2023 Sky Sports News was free to air for one day only to celebrate its 25th anniversary, with a livestream of the channel available to watch on YouTube.